f32c/f32c/README.md

 C_full_shifter 	     pipelined instead of iterative shifer C_debug              synthesize single-stepping debug module
 ```

-The RTL code also includes modules such as a multi-port SDRAM and SRAM
-controllers, video framebuffer with PAL modulator, SPI, UART, PCM audio,
-GPIO, PWM outputs and a timer, as well as glue logic tailored for
-numerous popular FPGA development boards from various manufacturers.

 Pre-compiled gcc-based toolchains for Windows, OS-X and Linux can be
 found at the [FPGArduino page](http://www.nxlab.fer.hr/fpgarduino),